Alieyeh/alieyeh.github.io/_portfolio/portfolio-1.md

 - Implemented reproducible, containerised workflows to support consistent execution across compute environments
 - Developed metadata standardisation practices to improve discoverability and downstream usability

+### Internal Researcher-Facing Tooling

+As part of the genomics ingest and provisioning workflow, I developed internal Streamlit-based interfaces to:

+- Facilitate dataset provisioning within the TRE
+- Support structured data release workflows
+- Enable controlled interaction with harmonised metadata outputs

+These tools were designed for internal use and are not publicly available.

 **Impact:** Reduced manual onboarding effort, improved reproducibility and analysis readiness, and accelerated time-to-analysis for downstream research teams.

 **Tech:** Python · Linux · Streamlit · MinIO · Bash Scripting · genomics tooling (e.g., PLINK/bcftools/QCtool)